 Io.js has strongly proved that the enhanced growth of the project is all because of open governance.

-But in spite of this proof by io.js, there are two sides of each and every statement of the forked story.
+But in spite of this proof by io.js, there are two sides to each statement of the forked story.

 - Open governance means distributed control